TalouBAE/App/README.txt

-The Glitch Biome Bot Application is a user-friendly tool designed to monitor a specific Discord channel for Roblox private server links related to glitch biomes.
+The Glitch Biome Bot Application is a user-friendly tool designed to monitor the #biome channel in the Sol's RNG discord server.
+It will catch the  private server links that mention glitch biomes.
 The application helps users automatically detect and share these links to a target channel via a webhook.

 Getting Started
 When you first open the application, you will see a simple interface that asks for two key pieces of information: